inpsyde/wp-app-container/README.md

 );
 ```

-The hook `App::ACTION_ADD_PROVIDERS` can actually be fired from one to three times, depending on when `App::boot()` is called for the first time.

-The entire workflow will be explained below, but for now is relevant that even if the hook is fired more times, the `App` class will be clever enough to add the provider only once.
+The hook `App::ACTION_ADD_PROVIDERS` can actually more than once (more on this soon), but for now is relevant that even if the hook is fired more than once, the `App` class will be clever enough to add the provider only once.

 ### Contextual registration

-As shown in the example above, `App::addProvider()` besides the service provider itself, accepts a variadic number of context constants, that tell the App that the given provider should be only used in the listed contexts.
+As shown in the example above, `App::addProvider()`, besides the service provider itself, accepts a variadic number of "Context" constants, that tell the App the given provider should be only used in the listed contexts.

 The full list of possible constants is: